State of European LegalTech

 Furthermore, less than a quarter of firms prove to have a specific budget for innovation in the legal space.
 But there is an upside to becoming a so called “technology leader”, as Wolter Kluwer's recent survey shows.
 According to this, “technology leaders” are overall more profitable, better prepared for coping with the challenges of a changing market environment.
 As they understand the value created by technology and gain practical knowledge on the implementation of such solutions, they become less likely to fail and will most probably continue investing even more in the future, thus further increasing the distance between them and the laggards.

-Almost still like at the very beginning, progress in the various LegalTech markets is widely driven by individual LegalTech pioneers and LegalTech firms rather than by the traditional players in the legal industry.
+Drivers of change Almost still like at the very beginning, progress in the various LegalTech markets is widely driven by individual LegalTech pioneers and LegalTech firms rather than by the traditional players in the legal industry.
 Although law firms, legal departments and especially the Big4 are catching up in adopting LegalTech.
 But according to Marcus M. Schmitt from ECLA, inhouse legal departments are the fastest-growing group within the legal community at the moment increasing their impact on the adoption of LegalTech day by day.
 In some countries even governments and public administration have already started pushing for the adoption of LegalTech.
 Interestingly this is rather the case in the more immature markets.

 Even though many law firms might understand the necessity to change and adapt but have no clear strategy how to deal with this, the Big4 already are a few steps ahead.
 As Sebastian Hartmann from KPMG highlighted at ELTACon in Madrid, the business model of law firms (and other PSF’s) relies on keeping their consultants busy.
 Unfortunately, managing change also includes a lot of non-billable work, which no one will perform without an explicit buy-in and support by the firms’ senior management setting the respective incentives.